AryamannNingombam/Driverles_Taskphase/README.md

 Third file  (matrices.py):
-      This file contains the code for questions 1 (a),(b),(c)
+      This file contains the code for questions 1 (a),(b),(c) the first function for multiplying two matrices was written originally by me and the second function was done in the psuc class.

 Fifth file (removeDuplicates.py):
       This  file contains the code for questions 2 (a), (b)